nickpowersys/CaaR/README.rst

 Begin by reviewing the sample input files in the data directory at https://github.com/nickpowersys/CaaR, within the data folder.

-**Cleanthermostat module**: In addition to using functions in the cleanthermostat module to create a dict of pickle file, it is also possible to run the script in picklert.py (seen at https://github.com/nickpowersys/CaaR/caar) from the command line in order to initiate the process of reading data files.
+**Cleanthermostat module**: In addition to using functions in the cleanthermostat module to create a dict or pickle file, it is also possible to run the script in picklert.py (seen at https://github.com/nickpowersys/CaaR/caar) from the command line in order to initiate the process of reading data files.
 Detailed instructions are given in the leading source code comments of picklert.py itself.
 A binary output file with a .pickle extension will be created.

 **History module**: Once a pickle file or dict is created with the cleanthermostat module, the file name or dict can be used as an argument in order to easily create a pandas DataFrame using the DataFrame creation functions in the history module.
 The DataFrame will have a multi-field index (using IDs and time stamps).
 Other functions convert the DataFrames to NumPy arrays for deeper data analysis.